tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Several of the steps outlined in this algorithm take into account the success or failure of name resolution.
 Failure can be indicated either by a DNS response, such as SERVFAIL NXDOMAIN, or by a connection-level failure, such as a TCP reset, and TLS handshake failure, or an HTTP response error status.
-In effect, any attempt to resolve a name can be treated as a failure that can cause the client to try another resolver if allowed.
+In effect, any unsuccessful attempt to resolve a name can cause the client to try another resolver if permitted by the algorithm.
 This is particularly useful for cases in which a name may not be resolvable over public DNS, but has a valid answer only on the local network.